ashishsnaik/CarND-Behavioral-Cloning-P4/.ipynb_checkpoints/writeup_report-checkpoint.md

 :-------------------------:|:----------------------------:
 ![][image1]                |![][image2]

-I then recorded the vehicle recovering from the left and right sides of the road back to center, so that the vehicle would learn to prevent from going off the track or would recover in time in case it does drive over the track/lane lines.
-I also recorded other recovery cases, such as heading back to the center of the lane, in case the vehicle is heading left or right while approaching or getting off the bridge.
+I then recorded the vehicle recovering from the left and right sides of the road back to center, so that the model would learn to prevent the vehicle from going off the track and/or would recover in time in case it does drive over the track/lane lines.
+I also recorded other recovery cases, such as steering back to the center of the lane in case the vehicle is heading left or right while approaching or getting off the bridge.

 Below images, titled with their steering angles, show what a recovery looks like starting from the vehicle on the left track and driving back to the center of the track:

 ![alt text][image3]

-After the collection process, I had a total of 34608 images.
-I then read the images and the respective steering measurements, using the `driving_log.csv`, shuffled the data, and saved it into a `h5py` file for future loading.
+After the data collection process, I had a total of 34608 images.
+I then read the images, and their respective steering measurements, using the `driving_log.csv` generated by the simulator.
+I shuffled the data, and saved it into a `h5py` file for future loading.
 The implementation can be found in `model.ipynb`, in section `Prepare and Save Dataset`.

-After loading the already shuffled data, I put aside 20% (6922) images as validation set, the implementation of which is the `model.ipynb`, section `Load Dataset`.
+After loading the already shuffled data, I divided it into two sets of 27686 (80%) and 6922 (20%) images as training and validation data respectively, the implementation of which can be found in the `model.ipynb`, section `Load Dataset`.

 I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The model training took anywhere between 522 to 760 seconds for 1 epoch on my machine, with Nvidia GTX1070 GPU.
+The validation set helped determine whether the model was over or under fitting.
+The model training took anywhere between 522 to 760 seconds for 1 epoch on my local machine with a Nvidia GTX1070 GPU.
 As we can see from the training output under section `Model Training` in `model.ipynb`, the ideal number of epochs was around 40.
-Although the model 40 epochs shows a little bit of overfitting, it probably isn't much as it showed the best simulation test results, and is the one used to generate the video.
-It is also the one renamed to `model.h5` for submission, as required by the project naming conventions.
+Although the model at 40 epochs shows a little bit of overfitting, it probably isn't much, as it showed the best simulation test results when driving the car in autonomous mode.
+I used this model at 40 epochs to generate the video and it is also the one renamed to `model.h5` for submission, as required by the project naming conventions.

-As an observation, the `model_ep60.h5`, when run on the simulator, showed few jerky vehicle movements when approaching the sides or turning, and also drove over the lane lines at a few locations.
+As an observation, the `model_ep60.h5`, when run on the simulator, showed few jerky vehicle movements when approaching the sides, or turning, and also drove over the lane lines at a few locations.
 If we see in the training log, after 50 epochs (Epoch 10/20 in the ep41-60 run output), the overfitting seems to be increasing, and this could possibly be the reason for the jerky movements I saw in the autonomous drive test for model_ep60.h5.